Farida Mohamed

-Farida Mohamed (born 15 January 2002 in Alexandria), is an Egyptian professional squash player.
-Farida is known as “The Bazooka” for her power and explosiveness.
-As of July 2022, she was ranked number 15 in the world.
+Farida Mohamed (born 15 January 2002), is an Egyptian professional squash player.
+Farida is known as “The Bazooka” for her powerful shots.
+She reached a career high ranking of number 14 in the world during October 2022.

+Career

 She won the 2018 Growthpoint South Africa Open PSA professional tournament, which was her first appearance on the PSA world tour, beating fellow Egyptian Menna Nasser in the final.

+In October 2024, Mohamed won her 10th PSA title after securing victory in the New York Open Squash Classic during the 2024–25 PSA Squash Tour.